webqit/webflo/README.md

 <details>
 <summary>Even more details...</summary>

-The `next()` function can be used to re-direct the current request to a different route - using a relative or absolute URL.
+The `next()` function can be used to re-route the current request to a different handler - using a relative or absolute URL.

 ```js
 /**